FelixOnline/v2/content/articles/2011-2-27-and-the-winner-is-the-last-airbender.md

 subtitle: >
   We all knew it was last year's worst film, but now its got an award to prove it!
 date: "2011-02-27 19:09:30 +0000"

 # Attributes from Felix Online V1
 id: "908"
 old_path: /film/908/and-the-winner-is-the-last-airbender
 aliases:
  - /film/908/and-the-winner-is-the-last-airbender
+imported: true
+comments:
+ - Yes absolutely Momentary brain death All about steve not All about eve All about eve is a fantastic classic starring Bette Davis and Anne Baxter Steve was the one Bullock starred in to win her RazzieI read that M Night was inspired to do this movie because he watched the series with his kids and all shared great enthusiasm for the series Im going to hold my judgment until I see the movie but Capones previous movie reviews have been pretty spot on It seems that sequel is on work and have a poster  httpwwwthelastairbender2com

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true